woossi0/suite/docs/usermanual/source/dataadmin/geopackage/index.rst

 Loading and publishing GeoPackage data
 ======================================

-OpenGeo Suite supports data saved in the OGC `GeoPackage <http://www.geopackage.com>`_ specification.
+Boundless Suite supports data saved in the OGC `GeoPackage <http://www.geopackage.com>`_ specification.

 .. todo:: Say more about what this is.